KTIB: History

 In 1973, both stations were sold to separate owners.
 The AM station was bought by a group calling themselves LaTerr Broadcasting, installing a full service country music format.
 In 1986, the station upgraded to new facilities and moved to the present frequency of 640 kHz, getting authorization to broadcast around the clock.

 In 1989, the station flipped to an adult standards format.
 In the 1990s, it moved to an oldies format.
 The station was sold in 1999 to Delta Starr broadcasting which switched to a talk format with sports on the weekends.

 In 2005, the station was taken dark by one of the three owners claiming it was unable to pay its bills.
 Lawsuits were filed claiming mismanagement by one of the partners of LaTerr Broadcasting, and the station was ultimately put into bankruptcy protection.
 It was sold by the Chapter 7 Bankruptcy court to Gap Broadcasting LLC (A Florida LLC) in late 2006.
-Gap Broadcasting returned the station to the air in February 2007 with an format of oldies and talk.
+Gap Broadcasting returned the station to the air in February 2007 with a format of oldies and talk.

 Gap Broadcasting LLC was incorporated as a Florida Limited Liability Corporation but is owned locally by George Laughlin.
 He is also in charge of an investor led Gap Broadcasting LLC which was incorporated in Delaware and owns many stations bought from Clear Channel Communications.

 The station in February 2010 flipped from oldies to a variety hits format, using the slogan "The Balcony- Music We Like."
 A few years later, the station returned to oldies, with some talk shows included.

-On May 11, 2017 KTIB changed to Hot AC, branded as "Lagniappe 103.7," simulcast on FM translator K279CU at 103.7 FM Thibodaux.
+On May 11, 2017 KTIB changed to Hot Adult Contemporary, branded as "Lagniappe 103.7," simulcast on FM translator K279CU at 103.7 FM Thibodaux.